 Potential agents had to pass a four-stage training to join the secret British organisation, SOE: Preliminary school, Paramilitary training, Specialist subjects, and ‘Finishing school’ techniques.
 Preliminary schools included physical training, weapons handling, elementary demolitions, unarmed combat, map reading, and radio communications

 During the first stage, candidates would take assessments to prove that their character and potential were compatible with the organisations’ objectives, without completely knowing what SOE exactly did.
 If they failed, they would be encouraged to forget any little detail they learnt about the secret British Second World War organisation throughout the process.

-On the other hand, should they meet the criteria to be part of SOE, the future agents were trained parachuting at Manchester and Ringway until their “spycraft techniques” were honed at SOE’s finishing schools for spies – known as group B schools – located at Beaulieu, New Forest.
+On the other hand, should they meet the criteria to be part of Special Operations Executive, the future agents were trained parachuting at Manchester and Ringway until their “spycraft techniques” were honed at SOE’s finishing schools for spies – known as group B schools – located at Beaulieu, New Forest.
 Commandos who successfully passed level one would be able to operate behind enemy lines into the field, having received specialised weapons and paramilitary combat training in Arisaig, Scotland.

 Paramilitary training lasted 3 to 5 weeks and included further training on physical training, weapons handling, map reading, and demolition.
 At the same time, new training was introduced including compass work, elementary Morse, and raid tactics.